London police appeal to public in search for missing woman - London | Globalnews.ca

 A A

-The London Police Service is appealing to the public for help locating Rodna Spasic, 57, of London.
+The London Police Service has released a photo and description as officers search for a missing woman.

-Spasic was last seen on Wednesday, April 25 at roughly 10 a.m. in the area of Princess Avenue and English Street.
+Nathaly Jennifer Ramos, 32, of London was last seen Monday, April 30 at roughly 6 a.m. in the area of Queens Avenue near Ridout Street North.

-She is described as white, five-foot-four, and 150 lbs with shoulder length grey hair.
-She was wearing a dark coloured three-quarter length coat, grey pants, black shoes, and was carrying a black umbrella.

 Police are concerned for her welfare.